SambitAcharya/Mini-Projects/README.md

 **7) Message Encryption And Decryption**

 An application which generates a key and encrypts a message given by the user.
+This is an example of 126 bit AES encryption.
 The message can be decrpyted by a person having the decryption file and the key which was used.
-The key and the message will be stored in their respective key files when the preograms are run.
+The same key has been used for encryption and decryption.
+The key and the message will be stored in their respective key files when the programs are run.

 **8) Random Password Generator**